 The LGBT Bar Association Foundation of Greater New York ("LGBT Bar NY") offers an LSAT Scholarship to help defray the costs of a preparatory course and/or examination fees for the Law School Admissions Test (LSAT).

-As part of our efforts to promote the expertise and advancement of LGBTQ+ legal professionals, LeGaL is seeking to increase the pipeline of LGBTQ+ people entering the legal profession in New York.
+As part of our efforts to promote the expertise and advancement of LGBTQ+ legal professionals, LGBT Bar NY is seeking to increase the pipeline of LGBTQ+ people entering the legal profession in New York.
 People who belong to multiple communities historically excluded from the practice of law are especially encouraged to apply.
-The recipient of the 2021 LSAT scholarship will receive financial assistance to take a LSAT preparation course of their choosing and will be given a premium student membership to LeGaL during their law school journey.
+The recipient of the LSAT scholarship will receive financial assistance to take a LSAT preparation course of their choosing and will be given a premium student membership to LGBT Bar NY during their law school journey.

 Scholarship applicants must be currently enrolled, or graduated from, a four-year college or university.
-Must be committed to taking the LSAT in 2021, and pursuing a law degree at an ABA accredited law school with the intention of practicing in New York upon graduation.
+Must be committed to taking the LSAT in the same year the scholarship is awarded, and pursuing a law degree at an ABA accredited law school with the intention of practicing in New York upon graduation.

-Recipients will be awarded up to $1,500.00 USD, made payable to the applicable course provider of the applicant’s choosing in/after June 2021.
+Recipients will be awarded up to $1,500.00 USD, made payable to the applicable course provider of the applicant’s choosing.

 Pictured: 2021 LSAT Scholars Valerie Cole & Jalen Tyler

 Valerie Cole has extensive experience in the governmental, political, and advocacy sectors, including work in university DEI and within the New York State Legislature.
 She hopes to use a law degree to advance the rights of LGBTQ+ communities, particularly trans and non-binary folx, in New York and beyond.
 She is also the proud mother of a fearless young daughter.